sammi-turner/Dotfiles/README.md

 Simple set-ups for bash, vim and ranger.

-Package management aliases are included for both pacman (Arch) and apt (Ubuntu).
+Package management aliases are included for both pacman (Arch) and apt (Debian/Ubuntu).

 Correct file paths :